Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: New York Home Heating Fuel Comparison

-Residences have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in New York, used by 54,345,995 or 62% of households.
-The 2nd most popular primary heating fuel for New York homeowners is Electricity, used by 15,152,300 homes (17%).
-The remaining homes are heated with Heating Oil (14%), Propane (4%), Wood (2%), and Other (1%).
+Households have a host of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in New York, used by 54,345,995 or 62% of residents.
+The next most popular primary heating fuel for New York households is Electricity, used by 15,152,300 homes (17%).
+The rest of the homes are heated with Heating Oil (14%), Propane (4%), Wood (2%), and Other (1%).

 Heating Oil (Fuel Oil) Use in New York